Judicial independence: Canada

 Canada has a level of judicial independence entrenched in its Constitution, awarding superior court justices various guarantees to independence under sections 96 to 100 of the Constitution Act, 1867.
 These include rights to tenure (although the Constitution has since been amended to introduce mandatory retirement at age 75) and the right to a salary determined by the Parliament of Canada (as opposed to the executive).
 In 1982 a measure of judicial independence was extended to inferior courts specializing in criminal law (but not civil law) by section 11 of the Canadian Charter of Rights and Freedoms, although in the 1986 case Valente v.
 The Queen it was found these rights are limited.
 They do, however, involve tenure, financial security and some administrative control.

 The year 1997 saw a major shift towards judicial independence, as the Supreme Court of Canada in the Provincial Judges Reference found an unwritten constitutional norm guaranteeing judicial independence to all judges, including civil law inferior court judges.
 The unwritten norm is said to be implied by the preamble to the Constitution Act, 1867.
 Consequently, judicial compensation committees such as the Judicial Compensation and Benefits Commission now recommend judicial salaries in Canada.

 There are two types of judicial independence: institutional independence and decisional independence.
 Institutional independence means the judicial branch is independent from the executive and legislative branches.
 Decisional independence is the idea that judges should be able to decide cases solely based on the law and facts, without letting the media, politics or other concerns sway their decisions, and without fearing penalty in their careers for their decisions.

+China

+No judicial independence exists in the People's Republic of China.
+The Chinese Communist Party (CCP)'s Central Political and Legal Affairs Commission maintains effective control over the country's judicial system and its personnel.
+Since 2007, the judiciary must subordinate written law to the interests of the CCP under the "Three Supremes" doctrine.
+The CCP's 18th Central Committee reinforced that the law remains firmly under the party's control.
+In February 2023, the General Office of the Chinese Communist Party issued a text titled Opinions on Strengthening Legal Education and Legal Theory Research in the New Era that called for purging "Western erroneous views" from legal education, including constitutional government, separation of powers, and judicial independence.